IriventiBharath/High-Level-Computer-Vision-Project/README.md

-# Document Visual Question Answering: A Comparative Study
+# DocVQA: A Comparative Study

 A comprehensive comparison of three different approaches for Document Visual Question Answering (DocVQA) evaluated on 300 document samples from the DocVQA dataset.